 - 1. Resubmission Statement: If this application is a resubmission, then the applicant will provide a brief statement on how this application addresses the reviewers' critiques. - 2.
-Statement of Significance and Impact: Description of how the proposed research, if successful, could a) address a critical basic knowledge gap in the biology of stem cells or regenerative medicine approaches that is relevant to human biology or disease, or b) advance the development or use of human stem cells as tools for biomedical innovation, addressing a major bottleneck to the discovery, development or use of stem cell-based or gene therapies, or c) lead to the greater applicability of regenerative medicine discoveries to communities representing the full spectrum of diversity.
+Statement of Significance and Impact: Description of how the proposed research, if successful, could a) address a critical basic knowledge gap in the biology of stem cells or regenerative medicine approaches that is relevant to human biology or disease, or b) advance the development or use of human stem cells as tools for biomedical innovation, addressing a major bottleneck to the discovery, development or use of stem cell-based or gene therapies, or c) lead to the greater applicability of regenerative medicine discoveries to the full spectrum of affected populations.
 Applicants may highlight the impact of the approach and collaboration proposed, as well as public resources and datasets that would become available to the research community as a result of this work. - 3.
-Statement of Diversity, Equity, and Inclusion: Statement describing how the project will help fulfill the unmet medical needs of the diverse California patient population.
-See full description below. - 4.
+Population Impact: Statement describing how the project will help broaden or extend the impact or relevance of scientific discoveries to the relevant spectrum of affected California patients or populations. - 4.
 Objective and Specific Aims: A concise description of the project objective, project aims, and criteria for success. - 5.
 Rationale: Description of the scientific rationale for the proposed research and the preliminary data.

-- 6. Research Plan: A concise but detailed description of methods and techniques to be employed to achieve aims, and potential pitfalls and alternative approaches. - 7.
+- 5 - 6.
+Research Plan: A concise but detailed description of methods and techniques to be employed to achieve aims, and potential pitfalls and alternative approaches. - 7.
 Data Sharing Overview: A description of how raw data, processed data and metadata produced from the project will be made available to the research community consistent with FAIR (Findability, Accessibility, Interoperability, and Reusability) data sharing principles. - 8.
 Principal Investigator and Team: A description of the PI, co-Investigators (Team Track) and most relevant Key Personnel, highlighting the team's expertise and experience relevant to the execution of the proposed study.
 Team members that fulfill the project needs for relevant bioinformatic or computational expertise (encouraged by CIRM) must be highlighted here. - 9.
 Project Organization and Management Plan: Overview of the organizational structure of the project including subprojects, significant subcontracts, collaborations, partnerships and assigned leads for each.
 This section should include a communication plan and a detailed description of how the collaborative effort will be managed. - 10.
 Resources and Environment: A brief description of the resources available to the project and environment. - 11.
 References: Sources cited in the proposal.